 Beloit College provides a significant amount of need-based student financial aid.
-Most families qualify; about 85% of our students receive assistance.
+Most families qualify; about 95% of our students receive assistance.
 We combine need-based College grants, merit-based scholarships, loans, work study, and state and federal funds into our financial aid packaging.
 These awards significantly reduce out-of-pocket costs and make Beloit an affordable choice.
-We are committed to making the Beloit experience available to any qualified student who is accepted and wishes to enroll.

 Applying for Financial Aid

-You should apply for admission by November 1, December 1 (Beloit’s non-binding Early Action plans), or by January 15 under the Regular Decision plan.
-Students who wish to be considered for a merit scholarship are highly encouraged to apply under either of the non-binding Early Action deadlines.
+You should apply for admission by November 1 (Beloit's binding Early Decision plan); November 1, December 1 (Beloit’s non-binding Early Action plans); or by January 15 under the Regular Decision plan.

 Need-based financial aid is determined annually.
 To continue receiving aid, you must file the Beloit College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) each year.
 You must also make satisfactory academic progress.
 Specific terms and conditions for each award are mailed with its announcement.